 - Asteroids Monster: After four hits, it divides into two smaller-but-still-big boxes, each of them in turn divides into two middle-sized boxes after three hits, and those middle-sized boxes each divide into the smallest variety after just two hits.
 That's a total of 15 (2^4 - 1) boxes.

 - Bullfight Boss: In typical Boom Box fashion, it tries to harm Banjo and Kazooie by constantly run-hopping at them; luckily, it's not an explosive creature.

-- Damage-Sponge Boss: All the due has to do to defeat the boss is hitting them constantly, either with physical attacks, egg shots or gold feathers.
+- Damage-Sponge Boss: All the duo has to do to defeat the boss is hitting them constantly, either with physical attacks, egg shots or gold feathers.

 - King Mook: Of the Boom Boxes, naturally.
 The only difference, along with the bigger size, is that it doesn't explode (not even the smallest boxes that spawn from the defeated bigger boxes do).

-- Time-Limit Boss: In the Pop Quiz minigame in the game's last level, it's possible to have a rematch against this boss, but now Banjo and Kazooie will only have 70 seconds to take him down.
+- Time-Limit Boss: In the Pop Quiz minigame played in the game's last level, it's possible to have a rematch against this boss, but now Banjo and Kazooie will only have 70 seconds to take him down.